ppotepa/BarcodeRevealTool/README.md

 ## Disclaimer

-This tool is a proof of concept for educational purposes.
+Educational proof of concept.
 StarCraft II is a Blizzard Entertainment product.
-This tool is not affiliated with or endorsed by Blizzard Entertainment.
+Not affiliated with or endorsed by Blizzard.

-## Roadmap Rationale

-**v0.1 (current):** Core functionality and database reliability
-**v0.2:** Build order search/history and player-specific statistics (APM, win rate vs opponent)
-**v0.3:** Streamer API and advanced filtering
-**v1.0:** Full GUI, native overlay support, in-game real-time stats
-**v1.1+:** Optional ML and pattern recognition (only if it adds value beyond deterministic matching)

-The progression prioritizes practical, immediately useful features: knowing your opponent's build history and your historical matchup record is actionable from day one.
-Advanced features like ML will only be added if they demonstrably improve recommendations beyond simple pattern matching.

 ---